-Amy pleads against that type of battle for “healing” which absorbs all energy and turns into an obsession.
-“We are all imperfect”3, she says, having in mind not submission in the face of illness, but the acceptance hereof and a living a fulfilled life in the given context.
+Amy pleads against the third type of response, a fixation on “healing” which absorbs all energy and turns into an obsession.
+“We are all imperfect”3, she says, not giving up in the face of illness, but accepting it and a living a fulfilled life in spite of it.
 The obsessive fight to become “normal” is just an additional burden for a disabled person.
-Life can be lived fully and happily even if a chronical suffering is part of it.
-This is the belief worth having when approaching the subject of disability.
+Life can be lived fully and happily even if chronic suffering is part of it.
+This is a worthwhile belief when faced with a disability.

 It is not the elimination at all costs of the illness which is the goal, but accepting the reality, including the necessary treatment, and improving the quality of life.

-From this perspective, others’ well-meant efforts, which believe empathy manifests best by perpetually seeking a solution, prove, in the end, superficial.
-When you continually talk to someone about healing and recovery, you are actually perseveringly saying he/she is “broken”.
-Amy does not see herself as “broken”.
-There is room for authentic care from those around her, she adds, but this must be kept away from the tendency to focus communication on the abnormal situation of the disabled person and on the search for solutions.
-Aside from a healing solution, a person with neurological or mental disorders needs normal interpersonal relationships.
+From this perspective, those who believe empathy manifests best by perpetually seeking a solution, although well-meaning, prove in the end superficial.
+When you continually talk to someone about healing and recovery, you are actually continually saying they are broken.
+Amy does not see herself as broken.
+There is room for authentic care from those around her, she adds—care which does not focus on the abnormal situation of the disabled person and on a search for solutions.
+A person with neurological or mental disorders needs normal interpersonal relationships.

-Out of all four categories, this is the hardest to manage.
+Of all the responses, insult is the hardest to manage.
 A person with special needs must learn early on to cope with intentional offence and harassment.
-This aside, there are few who realize how often a disabled person is being accidentally or involuntarily offended.
-This is why Amy advises the ones eager to avoid indirect or accidental offences, to quit asking simplistic questions a person suffering from depression has probably heard a thousand times before: Have you seen a psychiatrist?
+This is in addition to the frequent accidental or unintentional slights.
+This is why Amy advises those eager to avoid indirect or accidental offences not to ask simplistic questions a person suffering from depression has probably heard a thousand times before: Have you seen a psychiatrist?
 Have you tried treatment X?
-The overly spiritual or didactical concern which looks to see whether or not a sin or lack of faith, will or discipline which hampers healing is the case, is also not welcome.
+Is there hidden sin, lack of faith, will, or discipline?

-All churches are faced with the most widespread scourge of the century – mental disorder – and the danger of harmful and blamable approaches can be diminished only through planning and strategical actions targeting not only people suffering from mental disorder, but also their friends and family, as well as the entire community of believers.
+Churches are not immune from the widespread scourge of mental illness.
+The danger of harmful approaches can only be diminished through planning and strategic actions targeting not only people suffering from mental illness, but also their friends, family, and the entire community of believers.
 Such an integrated approach must follow certain essential principles.

-Almost 50% of the adults suffer from a mental illness at some point in their life.
+Nearly 50% of adults suffer from a mental illness at some point in their life.
 More than half of these experience moderate to severe symptoms.
-Actually, 4 out of the 10 main causes for disability among people older than 5 are mental disorders, depression being the main cause for all illnesses causing disability4.
+In fact, mental illness accounts for 4 out of the 10 primary causes of disability among people over the age of five, depression being the most prevalent4.

 Globally, approximately 300 million people are affected by depression.
 Women are more affected than men.

-The bipolar disorder affects almost 60 million people.
-Schizophrenia is a severe mental disorder, affecting approximately 23 million people from around the world, while around 50 million people suffer from dementia5.
+Bipolar disorder affects almost 60 million people.
+Schizophrenia is a severe mental disorder, affecting approximately 23 million people around the world, while around 50 million people suffer from dementia5.

-Research has shown that strong social support can significantly improve recovery in case of mental illnesses6.
-And the church, where the model of Christ’s body is understood and lived out, in which all believers are the members of one another (Romans 12:5), can and must become an authentic and efficient support source for people suffering from mental disorders.
+Research has shown that strong social support can significantly improve recovery in the case of mental illnesses6.
+And the church—where the model of Christ’s body is understood and lived out, in which all believers are the members of one body (Romans 12:5)—can and must become an authentic and effective source of support for people suffering from mental disorders.

 …informed and educated…

-A church must first inform and educate its congregation to understand the nature and complexity of mental disorders, but also to eliminate urban myths concerning this aspect.
-In the context of strategical planning, the church can invite specialists to get believers acquainted with protective factors against mental disorders: stress and adversity management; adaptability development; individual autonomy development; continuous cognitive stimulation; the role of physical exercise in the case of mental disorders; developing feelings of security; self-control; wise parenting, positive parent-child interaction and secure attachment; solving-problem skills; pro-social behavior; cultivating self-respect; acquiring social and conflict management skills; socio-emotional development; efficient forms of social support from family and friends for people with mental disorders7.
+A church must first inform and educate its congregation to understand the nature and complexity of mental illness, but also to eliminate urban myths concerning this condition.
+In the context of strategic planning, the church can invite specialists to acquaint believers with protective factors against mental illness: stress and adversity management; resilience; individual autonomy development; continuous cognitive stimulation; the role of physical exercise; developing feelings of security; self control; wise parenting, positive parent-child interaction and secure attachment; problem-solving skills; pro-social behaviour; cultivating self-respect; acquiring social and conflict management skills; socio-emotional development; and efficient forms of social support from family and friends for people with mental disorders7.

 …is a source of encouragement and counselling…

 The deep encouragement and wise words of many members of her church have been the fuel Amy used to support her bold journey to this day.
-The time the church pastors spent with her, was for Amy a resource she was able to convert into trust, and their spiritual counselling, as well as the wise prudence with which they recommended specialists, have been that wise form of guiding from which Amy has profited a great deal.
+The time the church pastors spent with her was for Amy a resource she was able to convert into trust, and their spiritual counselling, as well as the wisdom with which they recommended specialists, have been very beneficial to her.

 …acceptance and wisdom…

-What was very important for Amy was the openness of those she processed her doubts and anxieties with, and the availability of those who accepted to answer hard questions about God and His involvement in the life of disabled people.
-Such opportunities, scattered along the years, have contributed to the solid spiritual experience and maturity Amy uses today to analyze her life and perspectives.
+What was very important for Amy was the openness of those with whom she worked through her doubts and anxieties, and the availability of those who helped to answer hard questions about God and His involvement in the life of disabled people.
+Such opportunities, scattered along the years, have contributed to the solid spiritual experience and maturity Amy uses today to analyse her life and perspectives.

 …which creates connections, involves and loves.

-“At church, during the program of the explorers’ group, in the youngsters group, in other small groups, in prayer groups nobody is excluded!
-In most years of my adolescence and youth, I was a victim of bullying, except for the church!”2
+“At church, for youth group and other small groups, in prayer groups, nobody is excluded!
+For most of my adolescence and youth, I was a victim of bullying, except in the church!”2

-The activities the church organizes for young people, which allowed her to travel in places where she otherwise wouldn’t have been able to go, the opportunity to sing in a choir, to become part of a mime group or to be the leader of a youth group or of the team responsible with public worship have helped Amy overcome her phobias, lack of confidence, self-doubts, uncertainties and fear of failure.
-Being an introvert by nature, Amy believes the church is the one who helped her become a public speaker.
+The activities the church organises for young people (which allowed her to travel to places where she otherwise wouldn’t have been able to go), the opportunity to sing in a choir, to become part of a mime group or to be the leader of a youth group or the team responsible for public worship have helped Amy overcome her phobias, lack of confidence, self-doubts, uncertainties and fear of failure.
+Being an introvert by nature, Amy believes the church is what helped her to become a public speaker.

 The church is not only able, but has the privilege to follow Christ’s ministry example, which was concerned with man’s holistic wellbeing.

-People suffering from mental disorders are not the community’s weak spot or a stress factor, but brothers and sisters whom God wants to offer a fulfilled life.
-With such a perspective, the church will understand that the efficient approach to this problem should follow the ability people suffering from mental disorders have to take control of their own lives with full confidence in God, the encouragement of the use of treatments which improve self-help skills, family education and support for efficient care, as well as making certain formal support mechanisms available, whenever possible.
-This is the mission of Christ’s church for those suffering from mental disorders, one capable of identifying resources which would otherwise remain hidden and of creating relationships which would otherwise remain inactive.
+People suffering from mental illness are not the community’s weak spot or stress factor, but brothers and sisters for whom God offers a fulfilled life.
+With this perspective, the church will understand that the most effective approach is to support the ability of people with mental illness to take control of their own lives with full confidence in God.
+The church will encourage the use of treatments which improve self-help skills, provide family education and support for effective care, as well as making certain formal support mechanisms available, whenever possible.
+This is the mission of Christ’s church for those suffering from mental disorders: to identify resources which would otherwise remain under-utilised, and to create relationships which would otherwise not exist.